-\textbf{Expertise Q\&A on cybersecurity domain. } Samia K \textit{et al.} \cite{kabir2024stack} is an empirical study of ChatGPT's performance in answering Stack Overflow programming questions.
-The main drawbacks of the LLM responses lie in the fake information and the excessive length of the content.
-Still some testers liked its comprehensiveness and good style of language presentation.
-Due to the difficulty of recognizing misleading information given by LLM, this is an area that has yet to be researched.
+\textbf{Expertise Q\&A on cybersecurity domain.} \cite{kabir2024stack} conducts an empirical study of ChatGPT's performance in answering Stack Overflow programming questions.
+The main drawbacks of the LLM answers are fake information and excessive length of the content.
+Still some testers like its comprehensiveness and good style of language presentation.
+Due to the difficulty of recognizing misleading information given by LLMs, this is an area that has yet to be researched.

-\section{RQ3: What are the existing challenges and further research directions about the application of LLMs in cybersecurity?}
+\section{RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?}